salehibneomar/svelte-basic-todo/README.md

 # Svelte Basic Todo App

 A full-stack Todo application with a Svelte frontend and a Laravel backend, using MySQL as the database.
-This project is organized into two main parts:

 [![Watch the video](https://img.youtube.com/vi/wdRq4HOY2vA/0.jpg)](https://youtu.be/wdRq4HOY2vA)